-The project objective is to construct the new K1 line, which represents high-efficient combined heat and power facility utilizing renewable sources and provide economic and environmental solutions for residual waste in the broader region.
+The project objective is to build the new waste-to-energy line (K1), which represents high-efficient combined heat and power facility utilizing renewable sources and provides economic and environmental solutions for residual waste in the broader region.

 The intention is consistent with the City of Brno's energy concept within the preferred variant of renewable energy sources' development.
-Thanks to the waste-to-energy plant, we help to reduce dependence on fossil fuel sources.
+Thanks to the waste-to-energy plant (WtE), we can further reduce our dependence on fossil fuel sources.